Some posts contain compensated links. Please read this disclaimer for more info.

 It is jokingly said in Bulgaria that a suitable partner must know how to make good Bulgarian moussaka.
-Moussaka may be thought of as being more Greek, but the Bulgarians have their own unique recipe, which is adored throughout the country.
+Moussaka may be considered more Greek, but the Bulgarians have their own unique recipe, which is adored throughout the country.
 Bulgarian moussaka substitutes the traditional eggplant found in the Greek variety with potatoes and contains minced or ground meat, egg, and sometimes mushrooms.

-This traditional Bulgarian food is easy to make and is extremely delicious.
-For a bit of a tangy flavor, some recipes call for a topping of yogurt, while others choose to top their moussaka with cheese.
+This traditional Bulgarian food is easy to make and is incredibly delicious.
+Some recipes call for a topping of yogurt for a bit of a tangy flavor, while others choose to top their moussaka with cheese.

 Bulgarians may just consume more yogurt than anywhere else in Europe.
 Bulgaria offers visitors a truly unique yogurt variety known as kiselo mlyako, which contains two different types of healthy probiotic bacteria, including lactobacillus bulgaricus and streptococcus thermophilus.
 While kiselo mlyako’s bacteria names may be hard for your mouth to handle, the yogurt itself goes down easy.